careerbuilder/MyCandidatesIntegrationDocumentation/TEE.md

 ## Integration Overview
 Taleo offers a set of APIs utilized by myCandidates, known commonly as the "Bulk APIs" but technically referred to as the Integration Management Service.

 The TEE integration works by sending a query to the Taleo server.
 The server then builds a document consisting of all of the "entities" that match the query.
-The integration then requests this document by pages, and then traverses the document page, creating a candidate form each row in the document.
-The candidate is then sent to the mySupply upload API.
+The integration then requests this document by pages, and then traverses the document page, creating a candidate from each row in the document.
+The candidate is then sent to the MyCandidates upload API.
 In other words:

 1. query is sent
 2. document is built
 3. document is retrieved a page at a time
 4. each row in the page is turned into a candidate
-5. the candidate is uploaded to mySupply
+5. the candidate is uploaded to MyCandidates

 ## Technical Details
 The endpoints used by the integration are: